Digital Technology, Social Media, and Today's Political Climate

 7:00 pm - 8:30 pm

-Featuring a lively on-stage conversation with Molly Wood, tech correspondent for NPR’s Marketplace and Glenn Greenwald, co-founding editor of The Intercept.
-Aminatou Sow, co-host of Call Your Girlfriend, will moderate.
+Featuring a lively on-stage conversation with Molly Wood, American Public Media’s Marketplace Tech, and Glenn Greenwald, Pulitzer Prize winner and co-founding editor of The Intercept.
+Aminatou Sow, founder of Tech LadyMafia and co-host of Call Your Girlfriend, will moderate.

 Aminatou Sow is the co-host of Call Your Girlfriend , a weekly podcast that tackles the intricacies of feminism, pop culture and the latest in politics.
 She has interviewed everyone from Hillary Clinton to Roxane Gay, Kirsten Gillibrand, Ali Raisman and many more.
 Her talks and interviews lead to candid conversations about female ambition, money and power.
 She is a member of the Sundance Institute Director’s Advisory Group and previously led Social Impact Marketing at Google.
 She was named one of Forbes 30 Under 30 in Tech.
 She is also the co-founder of Tech LadyMafia, an organization created to increase the visibility of women working in and around Technology.

 No tickets required.
 This event is sponsored by the following funds:

 The Class of ’71 Public Affairs Forum, which aims to foster debate on issues of national importance in the fall to encourage campus debate throughout the academic year

 The Cohan Family Forum Fund, which supports debate on issues of national importance under the broad topics of Politics, Journalism, and Finance.

 The Thomas B. Healy ’50 Fund, which encourages and supports the College’s efforts to explore the impact of advances in science and technology and the humanistic, ethical and pedagogical dimensions of these advances.